 Certain circumstances and factors determine whether a worker is entitled to having a settled claim reopened.
 The first important question is how the claim was settled – was it through “Compromise and Release” or “Stipulation and Award”?

-Stipulation and Award, together with trial, permit the worker to reopen the claim in the future if the need arises.
+Stipulation and Award, together with trial, is a type of settlement that permits the worker to reopen the claim in the future if the need arises.
 The Labor Code sanctions reopened claims when some specific circumstances take place.
 Typically, there are four conditions that allow reopening a worker’s compensation claim:

-- when the injury has become worse or come back
+- when the injury has become worse or when it has come back

 - when new evidence has been discovered proving the settlement isn’t equitable and reopening the case would rectify an error of fact